Balloons are a party staple like no other. So much so that I bet you can’t really imagine a party or celebration without balloons?

 As a plastic product, mylar is made from non-renewable sources.
 As you know, the extraction of fossil fuels is in large part to blame for our planet’s increasing GHG emissions.

-This isn’t to mention what the mylar balloons are filled with, helium, which is not a renewable resource either!
+This isn’t to mention what the mylar balloons are filled with – helium – which isn’t a renewable resource either!

 However, when shopping for balloons, you’ll be able to spot the ones made with mylar easily and likely opt for the most common option instead – latex balloons.

-But while natural latex can be considered a sustainable material, not all the latex you’ll find in common products is of natural origins — synthetic latex (neoprene), made from fossil fuels, is a lot cheaper to produce.
+But while natural latex can be considered a sustainable material, not all the latex you’ll find in common products is of natural origins.

 Balloons made from a blend of neoprene and natural latex cannot be recycled by the vast majority of recycling facilities.